‘DWTS’ Pro Jenna Johnson Shares Never-Before-Seen Wedding Pics To Honor Dad Turk On His Birthday

 Jenna posted a series of 10 photos to reflect on her father for his special day.
 All the images were taken during her wedding rehearsal, ceremony and reception for her nuptials to fellow series pro Val Chmerkovskiy in April 2019.

 In the touching caption, Jenna called her father “the greatest man I have ever known.”

-She thanked him for being her rock and the first person she calls for unconditional love, encouragement and just when she wants to talk.
-Jenna also stated she was grateful she was “chosen” to be her father’s daughter.
+She thanked him for being her rock, and the first person she calls for encouragement and when she just wants to talk.
+Jenna also stated she was grateful she was “chosen” to be his daughter.

 The Dancing with the Stars professional then posted a lengthy photo sequence where she showed off some very important moments father and daughter have shared, including when Turk walked Jenna down the aisle on her wedding day.